-ourthouse. anc e to at least 7 vio meetings at the vet center and Attend seven (7) VIS meetings.
-Obtain full-time (per disability rating) employment, Secure/maintain stable living environment. education, volunteering, or a combination.
-Volunteering should be a minimum of two (2) hours per week for three Meet with your Vet Center case manager, as needed.
-(3) months.
-Meet with your mentor at least once per week.
-Submit a monthly self-progress report.
-Please check your Attend at least one (1) support group meeting per month. email the Tuesday prior to your Monday meeting.
-The report is typically due Wednesdays at noon, unless your If applicable, make final restitution/compensatory fine payments. meeting has been changed due to a it may be due at 9am on Wednesda fill out this report whether or not you meeting has been changed due to a holiday.
+- Obtain full-time (per disability rating) employment, education, volunteering, or a combination for a minimum of 30 days.
+32 hrs week job/work, 12 educational credits, or 12 hours/week volunteering. - □ Submit a monthly self-progress report.
+Please check your email the Tuesday prior to your Monday meeting.
+The report is typically due Wednesdays at noon, unless your meeting has been changed due to a holiday.
 In that case it may be due at 9am on Wednesday.
-You are required to Engage in treatment as needed.
-7 No recent interactions with law enforcement (speeding tickets, arrests, etc.) Submit a Graduation Application.
+You are required to fill out this report whether or not you attend a meeting. - Submit a Graduation Application.
 This will be emailed by the VIS program manager when you have completed your Phase 3 timeline and requirements, and when the VIS Interagency Team feels you are ready to transition to Phase 3.